dfinity/portal/docs/developer-docs/integrations/ethereum/siwe.md

 ## Pre-built `ic_siwe_provider` canister

-While the `ic_siwe` library can be integrated with any Rust based ICP project, using the pre built [ic-siwe-provider](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe_provider) canister is the easiest way to integrate Ethereum wallet authentication into an ICP app built using any language.
+While the `ic_siwe` library can be integrated with any Rust-based ICP project, using the pre-built [ic-siwe-provider](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe_provider) canister is the easiest way to integrate Ethereum wallet authentication into an ICP app built using any language.

 The canister is designed as a plug-and-play solution for developers, enabling easy integration into existing ICP applications with minimal coding requirements.
 By adding the pre built `ic_siwe_provider` canister to the `dfx.json` of an ICP project, developers can quickly enable Ethereum wallet-based authentication for their applications.
 The canister simplifies the authentication flow by managing the creation and verification of SIWE messages and handling user session management.